rednafi/rednafi.com/content/misc/sane_pull_request.md

     ![feature preview][image_3]

--   Keep the PR in draft state until it's ready to be reviewed.
+-   Keeping the PR in draft state until it's ready to be reviewed.
 I'm not a fan of getting a notification to review some work only to find that it's not ready yet.

 [^1]: [I kind of like rebasing](/misc/on_rebasing)